 Don’t get me wrong.
 I’m not saying that dark or nihilistic art is illegitimate.
 Art should be honest expression.
-If an artist lives in a universe where a knowable, relational Creator doesn’t exist, then human beings also cease to exist in any objectively meaningful way, and his/her art will reflect that.
-At art school, it’s true that I sometimes felt that I was staring down into a downward spiral.
+If an artist lives in a universe where a knowable, relational Creator doesn’t exist, then human beings also cease to exist in any objectively meaningful way, and his/her art will reflect that, as it should.
+At art school, it’s true that I sometimes felt that I was staring down into a spiraling abyss.
 But, for these people, given the absence of any transcendent reason coming from a transcendent God to think and create otherwise, all of this hopeless art made sense to me.
 It still does.
 In a purposeless universe populated by accidental beings, how could it be otherwise?
 Such artists may even believe they are doing society the service of exposing pretensions.

 Looking back, I consider my art school experience one of my life’s great blessings.
-It was humbling and spiritually cleansing as it forced me to confront prejudices and arrogance that I might not otherwise have noticed.
+It was humbling and spiritually cleansing as it forced me to confront prejudices and arrogance that I might not have otherwise realized I had.
 It built in me a love for understanding viewpoints different from my own.
 Plus it was extremely entertaining.
 I like to think I made friends with “the enemy.”
 People were patient with me and mostly seemed to regard me with curiosity.
 I made some mistakes.
 I also got some lifelong friends out of the deal, and even met my wife there.
 (Eventually she did have to shave her legs and ‘pits to avoid embarrassing our daughters.)
-My wife did inform me that her circle of friends used to refer to my small circle of Jesus-people friends as “the Den Mothers.”
+My wife later informed me that her circle of friends used to refer to my small circle of Jesus-people friends as the Den Mothers.
 Cute.
 My wife and I have come to believe that above all else, life is about relationships and communion.
 The crazy atmosphere of the Art Institute is where I began to understand that.